priyanshiyadavnitsgr/Audio-Steganography/README.md

 ## Audio Steganography

 We will be encrypting song of _.emb_ format with messages wich later on can be decrypted.
-Webpagee is created for facilitating user-friendly-interface.
+Webpage is created for facilitating user-friendly-interface.

 ####  All about the interface
 Webpage is created using: